-If you’re looking to grow and strengthen your glutes, there is no better exercise than a bench glute bridge.
+If you’re learning how to grow your glutes (or just strengthen them), there is no better exercise than a bench glute bridge.
+Some people refer to it as an elevated hip bridge.

-This term was coined by Bret Contreras who is, for all purposes, the Guru on Glutes.
+This term was coined by Bret Contreras, who is, for all purposes, the Guru on Glutes.

 Clarification: a glute bridge is done on the floor.
 A hip thrust is done with the back elevated on a bench.